 Based on the financial gain or loss over the long run, should you play the game?
-Click to see Answer

 No, because, on average, you will lose -\$0.68 per play.

 "4.3 Expected Value and Standard Deviation for a Discrete Probability Distribution" and "4.6 Exercises" from Introduction to Statistics by Valerie Watts is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.